ZionGlitch/WriteUps/TryHackMe/Easy/README.md

 # Easy
-A List of easy CTF rooms on TryHackMe
+A List of wirteups for easy CTF rooms on TryHackMe